Before you set up SAML v2.0 in AM, you should:

 SAML v2.0 functionality uses a combination of the CTS and browser-based data to store the progress of SAML v2.0 single sign-on SSO operations.

-This combination enables AM instances to continue single sign-on flows that started at a different instance, without the need for sticky load balancing.
+This combination enables AM instances to continue single sign-on flows that started at a different instance, without the need for sticky load balancing in most scenarios.

 Single sign-on progress is stored in a JSON web token (JWT) in the browser's local storage.
 The browser must support the

 localStorage API to handle SSO without the need for sticky load balancing of the AM instances.
-You must configure sticky load balancing to support SAML v2.0 SSO with clients that do not support local storage.
+You must configure sticky load balancing to support SAML v2.0 SSO with clients that do not support local storage, and on IdP proxy implementations.

 You can enable local storage support in WebView components on Android by using the following property: